KyleFontenot/astro-solidjs-starter/README.md

 degit KyleFontenot/solidjs-astro-starter
 yarn
 ```
 Then, adjust `/src/layouts/metadata.js` for global settings such as meta tag data, fonts, and colors that are injected via CSS variables.
-After, checkout the BaseLayout for your particular font source strategy.
+After, checkout the MainLayout for your particular font source strategy.

 ## Commands